 This part continues with a stanza with this meaning: “Earlier the famous men cut their swords into enemies’ bodies, but now a coward hit a flask with whey by an axe.
 Even though it is a nice example of an Old Norse perception of society decline, but we can notice the mention about whey (Old Norse sýra).
 The whey was mixed with water in a ratio 1:11 and created a popular Icelandic drink, the so-called blanda (for the exactl mixture, see here, page 26).
 The saga suggests that Þorgeirr has got such a drink in his flask.

-The leather flasks are mentioned in Anglo-Saxon sources and are archaeologically documented in Ireland, where were found some decorated pieces from 12th century.
+The leather flasks are mentioned in Anglo-Saxon sources and are archaeologically documented in Ireland by famous Cloonclose Flacket (6th-12th century).
 They are lightweight and ideal for long hikes.
 They are resistant against damage too.
 But sometimes water is running through, whis is a disadvantage.
 Summary, I recommend to reconstruct of leather variants.

 Wooden bottles – this kind is known mainly from the Continent.
 Wooden flasks were found in a Merovingian grave in Cologne, in many Alemannic graves in Oberflacht or in a Great Moravian grave in Staré Město.
 They have been used at least till the 15th century, maybe till the modern times in some areas.
 In Scandinavian area, we have no convicting proof of their usage, but there is a great possibility they could be used as well.
 They are heavier than leather flasks.